 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Dr. Reinhard Radermacher is the program director and a Professor in the Department of Mechanical Engineering, University of Maryland, U.S.A.
+Dr. Reinhard Radermacher is the Faculty Program Director and a Professor in the Department of Mechanical Engineering, University of Maryland, U.S.A.
 He is an internationally recognized expert in working fluids for energy conversion systems; in particular heat pumps, air-conditioners and refrigeration systems.
-His work has resulted in more than 400 publications, including three books he co-authored, approximately 200 invention records and 12 patents.
-He currently serves as the Editor-in-Chief of ASHRAE's archival journal, Science and Technology for the Built Environment.

 As a part of this program, you will engage in the following activities:

 - Independent project work in mixed international student teams

 - Presentation of project outcomes to entire class and faculty